 The output color when the ratio of the ray hits/total rays is one (fully occluded).
 It is possible to change the black attribute to colors other than black for specific looks.
 This can be useful for tinting the color of a floor shadow for example:

 The output color when the ratio of the ray hits/total rays is zero (fully unoccluded).

 It is possible to change the white attribute to a color other than white in order to achieve a specific look:

 This attribute changes the direction of the rays being traced.
 When it is off the rays are traced outside of the surface.
 When it is on the rays are traced inside the surface.

 The most common use for this is to simulate dirt or erosion, as corners and cracks will become darker.

-The example below shows a brick road with an Ambient Occlusion pass (with Invert Normals enabled) multiplied on top of the beauty render in order to add 'dirt' in-between the bricks.
+The example below shows a brick road with an Ambient Occlusion pass (with Invert Normals enabled) multiplied on top of the beauty render to add 'dirt' in-between the bricks.

 Only gathers occlusion against the same object.